Fab-Lab-Fabulous-St-Pauli-Hamburg-DE/InkscapeExtension_BetterBetterDXFOutput2021/README.md

 Updated version of BetterBetterDXFOutput for recent Inkscape versions.
 Tested with [Inkscape](https://inkscape.org) version 1.1

 ## Usage
-Copy the three files to your inkscape extension folder.
+Copy the three files to your inkscape extensions folder.

 Linux:
 ~/.config/inkscape/extensions/